f3rs3n/VREC-dat-filter/README.md

 This Python script filters a game list file in DAT/XML format (like those used by ROM managers based on the Logiqx DTD, e.g., from redump.org) based on recommended game titles scraped from one or more specified web pages (e.g., wiki lists).

 It works by:
+1. Taking the base URL(s) you provide and automatically checking for corresponding `/Homebrew` and `/Japan` pages.
-1. Fetching the recommended game titles from the provided URL(s).
+2. Fetching the recommended game titles from all existing/valid URLs found.
-2. Parsing your input DAT file to get the game names.
+3. Parsing your input DAT file to get the game names.
-3. Cleaning both the web titles and the DAT titles (removing common tags like (USA), [Europe], etc.).
+4. Cleaning both the web titles and the DAT titles (removing common tags like (USA), [Europe], etc.).
-4. Comparing the cleaned DAT titles against the cleaned web titles using fuzzy matching (specifically, the 'token_set_ratio' algorithm, which is good at handling extra words/subtitles) with a configurable similarity threshold.
+5. Comparing the cleaned DAT titles against the cleaned web titles using fuzzy matching (specifically, the 'token_set_ratio' algorithm, which is good at handling extra words/subtitles) with a configurable similarity threshold.
-5. Generating a new, filtered DAT file containing only the games that matched the web list criteria.
+6. Generating a new, filtered DAT file containing only the games that matched the web list criteria.
-6. Generating separate CSV files for each source URL, listing any recommended titles from that specific URL that were *not* found with sufficient similarity in your DAT file.
+7. Generating separate CSV files for each source URL successfully processed, listing any recommended titles from that specific URL that were *not* found with sufficient similarity in your DAT file.
-7. Displaying colored status messages, a progress bar, and a final summary report in the terminal.
+8. Displaying colored status messages, a progress bar, and a final summary report in the terminal.

 == 2.
 Input File Recommendations (1G1R DATs) ==